1992 Summer Paralympics: Medal count

 In the table below, the ranking sorts by the number of gold medals earned by a nation (in this context a nation is an entity represented by a National Paralympic Committee).

+Calendar

+In the following calendar for the Barcelona 1992 Summer Paralympics, each blue box represents an event competition.
+The yellow boxes represent days during which medal-awarding finals for a sport are held.
+The number in each yellow box represents the number of finals that are contested on that day.

 Participating delegations

 103 delegations participated at the 1992 Summer Paralympics.

 South Africa returned to the Paralympics for the first time since being declared "undesirable" due to its policy of apartheid in 1980.
 Countries who made their first appearances in the Barcelona Games were Algeria, Burkina Faso, Chile, Chinese Taipei, Costa Rica, Cuba, Dominican Republic, Iraq, Myanmar, Namibia, Nigeria, Pakistan, Panama, Seychelles, Tanzania, Turkey, United Arab Emirates, Uruguay and Yemen.

 Germany competed as a reunified country for the first time in the Summer Paralympics after the Fall of the Berlin Wall.
 Latvia and Lithuania competed as independent countries for the first time due to the dissolution of the Soviet Union (Estonia having competed independently at the 1992 Winter Paralympics as well), while Croatia and Slovenia did the same due to the dissolution of Yugoslavia.
 The remainder of Yugoslavia competed as Independent Paralympic Participants due to sanctions.
 Some former Soviet republics competed as a Unified Team (consisting of Armenia, Azerbaijan, Belarus, Kyrgyzstan, Moldova, Russia and Ukraine), all of whom would compete independently by the 1996 Games.

 Twenty-one countries did not send a delegation to Barcelona, but sent one to Madrid; they were: Aruba, Bolivia, Côte d'Ivoire, Curaçao, El Salvador, Fiji, Ghana, Guatemala, Honduras, Jordan, Lebanon, Malta, Nicaragua, Paraguay, Philippines, Romania, Saudi Arabia, Sierra Leone, Sri Lanka, Suriname and Zimbabwe.